ValwareIRC/valware-unrealircd-mods/README.md

-UnrealIRCd modules that I dun gone and maked.
+UnrealIRCd modules that I dun gone and maked and that I will make lmao